 Regular practice of Mindfulness and Meditation practices can help overcome the trauma and equip you to handle ptsd in a better way.

 Regular Mindfulness and Meditation practices helps people with PTSD…

 Tom Minor, a neuro scientist at the University of California, found out that Mindfulness and Meditation practices increase levels of insulin-like growth factor 1, a hormone that repairs cellular damage caused by stress.
 Meanwhile, it decreases levels of stress related chemicals cortisol and neuropeptide Y, which can damage tissues.

-With the help of MRI scans, Martin Paulus, another neuroscientist at the University of California, found that meditation boosts activity in the insula.
+With the help of MRI scans, Martin Paulus, another neuroscientist at the University of California, found that Mindfulness and Meditation boosts activity in the insula.
 This part of the brain plays an important role in the perception of bodily sensation — whether a given signal is interpreted as painful or joyful.
 An active insula may improve the ability to handle trauma by making the body’s physical and emotional signals more noticeable.
 If we are aware of the emotional signals within us, we will have more control over it and might even adjust to the bad emotions.

 Roy Clymer, a Vietnam combat veteran and psychologist who worked with wounded Iraq and Afghan war soldiers for 13 years as director of specialized care at the Walter Reed National Military Medical Center outside Washington.
-“As you develop skill at meditation, you gain the art of acknowledging an emotion when it comes, accepting it — but not doing what we usually do, which is immediately reacting to it.”
+“As you develop skill at Mindfulness and Meditation, you gain the art of acknowledging an emotion when it comes, accepting it — but not doing what we usually do, which is immediately reacting to it.”